nico-hn/color_contrast_calc_rb/README.md

 The contrast ratio between #ffff00 and #000000 is 19.5560
 ```

+#### 1.3: Calculate from low level RGB values

-Or it is also possible to calculate the contrast ratio of two colors from
+It is also possible to calculate the contrast ratio of two colors from
 their hex color codes or RGB values.

 Save the following code as `yellow_black_hex_contrast.rb`: